kbrother/NeuKron/README.md

-# NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices (e.g., Bipartite Graphs) and Tensors
+# NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices and Tensors

 This repository is the official implementation of NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices (e.g., Bipartite Graphs) and Tensors (anonymized).